 The twelfth scripted film:

 My “twelfth” is actually a series of films, and so could take me up to 20 or more scripted films.
 It’s a series called “Conspiracy MF”.
-Episode #1 is already out, as well as a pilot that was released prior to episode #1.
+Episode #1 was pretty good, as was episode #1 in series two of the show.

 I have also worked on some nonfiction projects/experiments over the years I’ve been working on the films described above.
 These can be found on Youtube.
 They include music videos for the band Fudge Club.